-Power Pivot Utilities in an Excel add-in (based on a collection of VBA macros) that helps documenting PowerPivot models and facilitates the creation of pivot tables connected to the data model.
+Power Pivot Utilities is an Excel add-in (based on a collection of VBA macros) that helps in documenting PowerPivot models and facilitates the creation of pivot tables connected to the data model.

 The author of this tool is Bertrand d’ARBONNEAU (email@example.com).

 We are happy to host his component on SQLBI, providing this useful tool to a large audience of Power Pivot users.
-Bertrand will hopefully continue the development of the component, and we will keep the last version available in this page.
+Bertrand will hopefully continue the development of the component, and we will keep the latest version available on this page.

 In order to use Power Pivot Utilities, unzip the files in a folder and open the PowerPivot_utilities.xlam file in Excel.
 You will add a ribbon named PP UTILS with the following tools.

 This is a short description of the features available: